-Initially exploration plans should be staged and submitted in order to develop a positive working relationship and level of understanding with the Forest Service.
-A limited exploration program that is properly executed will increase the confidence of the Forest Service in further plans.
-Existing roads and drill sites that date from exploration conducted in the 1980-90's are present.
-The Forest Service would look favourably on exploration plans to reclaim these sites or correct erosional issues although at this time, the amount of reclamation would be minimal as the level of previous disturbance was low.
+Initially exploration plans should be staged and submitted in order to develop a positive working relationship and level of understanding with the BLM.
+Existing roads and drill sites that dates from exploration conducted in the 1980-90's are present.
+The BLM would look favourably on exploration plans to reclaim these sites or correct erosional issues although at this time, the amount of reclamation would be minimal as the level of previous disturbance was low.
+During the dry season, the threat of forest fires may limit access to the area.
+The required permits are in place for the next phase of exploration.